 - The whole episode is very Return of the Living Dead, especially doctors describing the symptoms.

-- Stan's costume, as mentioned, is Raggedy Andy.
-Everyone else is Chewbacca from Star Wars, except Garrison who is Marilyn Monroe, and Cartman who is Hitler.
+- Everyone else in class, including Wendy, is Chewbacca from Star Wars, except Garrison who is Marilyn Monroe, and Cartman who is Adolf Hitler.

 - The doctor's intonation is very like Jimmy Stewart.

 - Puffy the Bear, who looks exactly like Smokey Bear.